 Interest rate risk is the risk that the future cash flows of the Company will fluctuate because of changes in market interest rates.
-Included in net loss for the three months ended March 31, 2021 is interest income earned on the Company's cash and cash equivalents.
-Based on the Company's cash at March 31, 2021, and assuming that all other variables remain constant, a 1% increase or decrease in interest rates would result in an increase or decrease to the Company's interest income of approximately \$28,000 (on an annualized basis).
+Included in net loss for the three months ended March 31, 2022 is interest income earned on the Company's cash and cash equivalents.
+Based on the Company's cash and cash equivalents at March 31, 2022, and assuming that all other variables remain constant, a 1% increase or decrease in interest rates would result in an increase or decrease to the Company's interest income of approximately \$13,500 (on an annualized basis).